Revision Total Knee Replacement

 Infection:

-, including total knee replacement, has the risk of infection.
+Any surgical surgery, including total knee replacement, has the risk of infection.
 Infection might strike while you’re still in the hospital or after you’ve returned home.
 It might even happen years later.

 It’s possible that an infected artificial joint will become stiff and uncomfortable.
 The implant’s connection to the bone may begin to deteriorate.
 Even though the implant is securely attached to the bone, discomfort, swelling, and infection drainage frequently necessitate revision surgery.